IT5: Text-to-text Pretraining for Italian Language Understanding and Generation: Evaluation

-\paragraph{Multilingual models can still be helpful in specific applications and when using translated data.} We observe that multilingual language models are still obtaining the best performances in the news summarization and the formal-to-informal style transfer tasks.
+Table~\ref{tab:results} present the results of our fine-tuning experiments.
+Given the broad scope of our analysis, we limit ourselves to comment on salient trends we observe across tasks and model categories. \paragraph{IT5 models provide state-of-the-art performances for language generation and understanding tasks in Italian.} The IT5 models outperform multilingual models and previous systems in 6 out of 8 evaluated tasks, with noticeable improvements over mT5 systems, particularly for question answering and generation and for headline-headline coherence on the news headline style transfer task.
+For QA, the IT5 Large model outperforms most extractive systems, including the XLM-R Large by~\citet{riabi-etal-2021-synthetic}, despite its ad-hoc synthetic data augmentation procedure. \paragraph{Multilingual models can still be helpful in specific applications and when using translated data.} We observe that multilingual language models perform best in the news summarization and the formal-to-informal style transfer tasks.
 In the case of news summarization, we attribute the performance gap in large part to the scale of the mBART baseline model.
-For the formality style transfer task, instead, after a minimal error analysis, we conjecture that translation errors and English acronyms present in the noisy training split of XFORMAL act as out-of-distribution samples in the monolingual setting, disrupting the performances of IT5 systems, but are captured more easily by multilingual systems which were exposed by multiple data distributions by design.
+For the formality style transfer task, after a preliminary error analysis, we conjecture that translation errors and English acronyms present in the noisy training split of XFORMAL act as out-of-distribution samples in the monolingual setting, disrupting the performances of IT5 systems but are captured more easily by multilingual systems which were exposed by multiple data distributions by design.
 This would indicate a better fit of multilingual pre-trained models for such settings if verified.
-We leave a more thorough analysis assessing the systematicity of these patterns to future work.

-\paragraph{Scaling model size does not guarantee an increase in performance if not supported by an increase in computational resources.} Contrary to the findings of ``scaling laws''~\cite{brown-etal-2020-gpt3} related to model size for pre-trained Transformer models, we do not observe a systematic increase in downstream performances for base and large IT5 models across all tasks when compared to their small counterparts, despite reaching lower loss values and higher pre-training accuracies.
-While recent work highlighted how better pre-training performances do not always correspond to better downstream scores for T5 models~\citep{tay-etal-2022-scale}, we hypothesize that in our case, the lack of improvement is related mainly to insufficient computational resources that limited the maximal batch size during training to 128, as opposed to the 2048 figure reported in the original work by~\citet{t5}.
+We leave a more thorough analysis of these patterns to future work. \paragraph{Scaling model size does not guarantee an increase in performance if not supported by an increase in computational resources.} Contrary to common scaling trends for Transformers~\cite{brown-etal-2020-gpt3}, we do not observe a systematic increase in downstream performances for IT5 models when increasing their size, despite lower loss scores and higher accuracies achieved by larger models during pre-training.
+While recent work highlighted how better pre-training performances do not always correspond to better downstream scores for T5 models~\citep{tay-etal-2022-scale}, we hypothesize that our results might be related to a bottleneck in the maximal batch size for large models, set to 128 examples instead of the 2048 reported by~\citet{t5} due to lack of resources.
+We observe that the EL32 architecture can frequently outperform larger model variants, suggesting efficient model design as a promising direction for monolingual model development.